murrayju/CreateProcessAsUser/README.md

 CreateProcessAsUser
 ===================

-This uses the Win32 apis to
+This uses the Win32 apis to:

 1. Find the currently active user session
 2. Spawn a new process in that session